Scallact/gimp-plugin-hexgrid/README.md

 Slightly stretches the grid to ensure that the hexagons centers fit align exactly with the pixel grid.
 The stretch applies vertically for horizontal grids and horizontally for vertical grids.
-This is useful in many cases, for example if you need to align some stamps perfectly, or to draw geometric diagrams without the headaches of inter-pixels alignments.
+This is useful in many cases, for example if you need to align some stamps perfectly, if you want to draw geometric diagrams without the headaches of inter-pixels alignments, or to get nice symetrical hexagons in pixel art.

 *Notes*:

-* If an odd stroke width is entered (see below), the centers snap at the middle of pixels.
+* If an odd stroke width is entered, the centers snap at the middle of pixels.
 If it's even, they snap at the pixels corners.
 * Snap "on" was the default and only possible behaviour of previous versions, up to 0.15.
 * This option doesn't guarantee that all *vertices* snap to the pixels.

+### Filter by accuracy:

+*Only for "Snap to center"*

+Starting with the "Size" input, searches for the closest size which matches the condition defined by the "Snap accuracy" parameter.

+Especially useful with sample sheet, where the search above and below the target "Size" value only outputs the results which match the condition.

+### Snap accuracy:

+*Linked to the option above*
+*Only for "Snap to center"*

+The **accuracy** qualifies how precisely the stretched grid and the ideal grid spacing align together.
+The largest the "accuracy", the less difference between both and the better the fit.

+It is measured as the fraction of one pixel.
+For instance, if the grid spacing correction between two contiguous lines is 0.2 pixel, the accuracy value is 5 ( 1/0.2 = 5 ).

+*Note:* The "Accuracy" equivalent parameter was named "Quality" in previous versions (up to 0.15)

+### Orientation:

+Direction of contiguous hexagon lines. **Horizontal** or **vertical**.

+### Vertical and horizontal margins:

+Minimal spacing between the grid and the layer's borders.
+Accepts negative values, which allow to fill the layer fully with partial hexagons at the edge.

+*Note:* Unused for sample sheet.

+### Create a new layer:

+* Uchecked: draws on the active layer, channel or mask.
+The layer's dimensions are taken into account, which offers another way to enforce margins.
+* Checked: creates a new image sized layer.

+*Note:* Sample sheet always create a new layer.

+### Stroke the path:

+Draw the hexagonal grid on the layer.
+Unchecked, allows to output the path without stroking it, or even create a new layer empty named with the parameters values.

+### Stroke width:

+### Stroke color:

+### Keep the path:

+### Adjust image grid:

+### Output advance parameters

 ## Installation: